Welcome to Labour Local

 - Relocate parliament to Leeds.

-"The Palace Of Westminster" is crumbling so selling it for development as apartments.
-Building a new 21st century parliament would give us a chance for a fresh start.
+"The Palace Of Westminster" is crumbling so selling it for development as apartments and building a new 21st century parliament outside London would give us a chance for a fresh start.

 - Bring all natural monopolies into public ownership: water, electricity, gas, communications infrastructure, transport infrastructure.